AguaClara/Fluoride-Auto/SummerFluorideCalculations.md

 ```
 #Calculations in the report

-**Ian's Comment:**  I would define the below section as functions and then just call them down below (it'll be much easier long term I promise)  Make sure to implement doctests on them too!

-**Ian's Comment:** The section below doesn't make much sense to me, make the sure write out what you are doing, define variable names well, and document

 ```python
 import math as m
 import numpy as np
 from aide_design.play import*
 import aide_design.floc_model as fm

 Q=.76*(u.milliliter)/(u.second)
 Q.to(u.m*u.m*u.m/u.s)